If your website is nothing more than an online brochure, you may be missing the boat.

 - A Request for Information – Potential guests are inviting you into their home or inbox.
 In many cases, it’s a request for a travel or visitor guide or an email sign-up to stay in touch.
 Can the guides be viewed online or downloaded providing immediate access?

 - Assistance in Planning – Can users narrow their selection by filtering categories, locations, etc. and then send the results to themselves?
 Do you showcase experiences by market segment – families, couples, baby boomers, etc.?

-- A Request for a Map - With all the electronic mapping and GPS options, this is rather surprising.
-However, a local maps plotted with hotels, attractions, restaurants and other points of interest reduce the learning curve.
+- A Request for a Map – With all the electronic mapping and GPS options, this request may be rather surprising.
+However, local maps plotted with hotels, attractions, restaurants and other points of interest reduce the learning curve.
 The convenience of seeing the entire landscape of options and their proximity to one another eases the decision making process.

-With a bit of insight, when bids do come in, you’ll be left scratching you head and wondering why the bids so different.
+With a bit of insight, when bids do come in, you won’t be left scratching you head and wondering why the bids are so different.

 The Bell-Shaped Curve

 This is what we’ve observed during our many years in travel and tourism marketing and while serving on the board of directors of non-profit agencies.
 Bids will fall into three distinct categories: low, middle and high.
 While this is not true in all situations, they usually do break down like a bell shaped curve.